uecker/mri_test/ismrm2021/model_based/bart_moba.md

 <!-- #endregion -->

 <!-- #region id="fFjPTwiXyuNZ" -->
+**General Idea of Model-based Reconstruction**:

-* General idea of model-based reconstruction: Formulating the estimation of MR physical parameters directly from k-space as a nonlinear inverse problem
+    Formulating the estimation of MR physical parameters directly from k-space as a nonlinear inverse problem
 <!-- #endregion -->

 <!-- #region id="j5FvmGT0yuNZ" -->